 In our world today, nearly 16,000 children die every day because of starvation, which is essentially one child every five seconds.
 So count to five and somewhere a child is now dead, by the time you reach 60 a dozen children will have died from hunger.
 These children are dying because some of their most basic needs are not being met.
 Either the family is too poor or they are suffering as a result of war.

-Since the war broke out this March 2015, over families' income dropped to $1 per day.
+Since the war broke out in March 2015, overall families' incomes dropped to $1 per day.

 41% of Yemen's population is food-insecure.
 Each day, a total of 10.6 million men, women and children in Yemen struggle to find their next meal—that's more than the entire population of New York City.

 With every passing day this number increases and more lives are put at risk.

 Famine has become a painful yet remediable reality.

 Child malnutrition rates in Yemen are among the highest in the world.